 That may be simply an adjustment to sector allocation or something a little more serious like a company cutting its dividend.
 You must decide what to do in this situation then.

 However with an Exchange-Traded Fund, if a company cuts its dividend, it will not make all that much of a difference – especially if say 3 other companies raise theirs.
 This is why diversification is very important in a dividend growth portfolio.

 Dividend Portfolio Example

-Now in April alone, I have had about £45 in total, a nice improvement on March as shown in the video.
+Now in April alone, I have had about £45 in total, a nice improvement on March.

-As mentioned in the video both Ford and Boeing have cut their dividend.
-Not a huge concern for as they are only very small positions.
+As mentioned both Ford and Boeing have cut their dividend.
+Not a huge concern as they are only very small positions.
 I shall likely keep both and just see what happens rather than crystalize the loss on them now.

 After all, you only lose money when you actually sell!
 Long term they may bounce back.

 Trading 212 Free Share

 Importantly, if you have not started your journey yet but are reading this article, you are in the right place.